 - Code of Ethics for CEO and Senior Financial Officers

-- The roles and responsibilities of the standing committees of the board are defined in their respective committee charters (Audit, Compensation, Nominating and Corporate Governance).
+- The roles and responsibilities of the standing committees of the board are defined in their respective committee charters (Audit, Compensation, Nominating, Corporate Governance and Stewardship).
 The board has also established a standing Executive Committee, whose members are all independent.

 - Director retirement is set at age 75 unless approval is granted to extend the requirement as set forth in the Corporate Governance Guidelines

-- Board level updates regarding the company’s plans to address various material events or potential events, which in recent years has included, among others, enterprise security (cybersecurity), business continuity program, response to COVID and environmental compliance, initiatives and reports
+- Board level updates regarding the company’s plans to address various material events or potential events, which in recent years has included, among others, enterprise security (cybersecurity), business continuity program, and environmental compliance, initiatives and reports

 - Stock ownership guidelines adopted by the board, to align management’s interests with those of the shareholders, that apply to the officers of the company and the board of directors.